Preventing wildlife vehicle collisions: Safety tips for drivers

 Keep your eyes open

 If you see one large animal, like a deer, on the side of the road, be sure to keep your eyes open and slow down.
-It’s likely that there may be more nearby.
+Wildlife often travels in groups so spotting one usually means there could be more nearby.

 Use your high beams

-If there isn’t another vehicle in oncoming traffic, use your high beams from dusk until dawn to raise your chances of seeing an animal in or on the side of the road.
+If there isn’t another vehicle in oncoming traffic, use your high beams from dusk until dawn to increase your chances of seeing an animal on the road.
 Deer especially tend to be more active during those times of the day, so slow down and be extra cautious.

-If a large animal jumps out in front of your vehicle, sometimes hitting it can’t be avoided.
+If a large animal jumps out in front of your vehicle, sometimes you can't avoid hitting it, despite your best efforts.
 If that’s the case, slow down as much as you can and brace yourself for impact.
-Try to lower down into your seat so that most of your body will be shielded by the dash board.
-Large animals, like deer or elk, will often bust a vehicle’s windshield if hit with enough force.
+Lower yourself into your seat so that most of your body will be shielded by the dashboard.
+Large animals, like deer or elk, will often break through a vehicle’s windshield if you hit them with force.

 If you hit a large animal

-- Contact the police immediately if medical assistance is needed.
+- Contact emergency services immediately if you need medical assistance.

-- If you are a fleet driver, contact your fleet manager/fleet management company per your fleet policy.
+- If you're a fleet driver, contact your fleet manager or fleet accident management services company based on your fleet’s accident reporting policy.

-- If it is your personal vehicle, contact your insurance company to file a claim within 24 hours.
+- If it's your personal vehicle, remember to file your insurance claim within 24 hours.

 It’s important for drivers to be alert for unexpected animals that enter the roadway.
 By following these tips we can help reduce the amount vehicle collisions caused by animals.